 Ivey has a long history as a case writing institution.
 We are a leader in producing business cases with an international perspective and Ivey is the largest producer of Asian cases in the world.
 We've compiled helpful, general information on business case studies, their usefulness to students, as well as information for companies who want to participate in the case writing process.

-A business case study “is a description of an actual situation, commonly involving a decision, a challenge, an opportunity, a problem or an issue faced by a person (or persons) in an organization.”1 Cases contain relevant data about the issue available to the key person in the case, plus background information about the organization.
-Cases may vary in length from one to more than 40 pages, but normally range between three and 20 pages of text, and one to 10 pages of pictures or exhibits.
+A business case study "is a description of an actual situation, commonly involving a decision, a challenge, an opportunity, a problem or an issue faced by a person (or persons) in an organization."1 Cases contain relevant data about the issue available to the key person in the case, plus background information about the organization.
+Cases may vary in length; the current market prefers eight or few pages of text and 15 or fewer pages total length, including pictures or exhibits.

 A "case allows (the student) to step figuratively into the position of a particular decision maker."1 The strength of the case method of teaching is that students have to apply business principles to the issues raised and defend their recommended course of action to their fellow students.